hyperledger/toc/governing-documents/SAMPLE-MAINTAINERS.md

   give guidance and encouragement to those wanting to contribute to the product, and those wanting to become maintainers.
 - Contribute to the product via GitHub Pull Requests.
-- Monitor requests from the LF Decentralized Trust Technical Advisory Council about the contents and management of Hyperledger repositories, such as branch handling, required files in repositories and so on.
+- Monitor requests from the LF Decentralized Trust Technical Advisory Council about the contents and management of LFDT repositories, such as branch handling, required files in repositories and so on.
-- Contribute to the Hyperledger Project's Quarterly Report.
+- Contribute to the LFDT Project's Quarterly Report.

 ## Becoming a Maintainer